-- a holistic assessment of the practical, emotional and physical needs of both stroke survivor and carer at point of referral
+- A holistic assessment of the practical, emotional and physical needs of both stroke survivor and carer at point of referral.

-- a tailored recovery plan with intensive coordinated support, according to level of need, to ensure the best possible recovery and achievement of personal goals
+- A tailored recovery plan with intensive coordinated support, according to level of need, to ensure the best possible recovery and achievement of personal goals.

-- practical and emotional support for survivors, their carers and families
+- Practical and emotional support for survivors, their carers and families.

-- access to stroke specific self-management tools and support
+- Access to stroke specific self-management tools and support.

-- active listening and problem solving, including signposting to local services and support
+- Active listening and problem solving, including signposting to local services and support.

-- representation and advocacy support
+- Representation and advocacy support.

-- peer and social support for long term support.
+- Peer and social support.